cherdt/hangman/README.md

 * updated the database calls to use `mysqli` and prepared statements/bind parameters
 * used `htmlentities()` to escape output

-There is a lot of terrible PHP here and many, many improvements that could be made.
+There is a lot of terrible PHP here and many, many improvements could be made.

 ## Database Credentials